 “All my kids are married, thanks to God.
 And I gave them jahiziye [household items bought by the bride’s parents to give the newly married a head start].
 I bought on loan and paid little by little.
 But I paid it all off and sent them on their way.

 “As long as you’re alive, you should thank God with every breath.
-He is the heavens but also everywhere.
+He is in the heavens but also everywhere else.

 “The pictures you just took of me – God was there, looking down.”